opsconsulting/terraform-state-splitter/README.md

 1. Pulls the state from the source module
 2. Identifies resources belonging to the specified module(s)
 3. Pulls the state from the target module(s)
+4. Optionally renames module prefixes according to your configuration
-4. Adds the identified resources to the target state(s)
+5. Adds the identified resources to the target state(s)
-5. Removes the resources from the source state
+6. Removes the resources from the source state
-6. Pushes the updated states back to their respective modules
+7. Pushes the updated states back to their respective modules

+## Handling Module Prefixes

+When splitting states, you can change how modules are referenced in the target state:

+- In interactive mode, you'll be prompted to specify the target prefix for each module
+- This allows you to simplify nested module structures (e.g., from `module.networking.module.vpc` to just `module.vpc`)
+- The original resources are preserved in the source state until successfully moved

 ## Examples